Theatertreffen-Blog: Open Call 2017

 A readiness for vigorous editorial work and to stay in Berlin for the entire duration of the Theatertreffen (5 to 21 May 2017) are required.
 Even though texts may also be published in English, the organisational processes demand very good German language skills.

 Costs for travel and accommodation will be covered by the festival, tickets for shows are included.
 Participants will also receive a modest allowance.
 There is no age limit; the Theatertreffen Blog does, however, see itself as a project to support young journalists.

 Please submit your applications in form of a PDF-file to

-Please submit your application as a pdf-file to .
-It should include a motivational letter (max.
-3,000 characters), a tabular CV and up to three representative work samples, one of which should be a theatre review (published or unpublished).
+The application should contain a motivational letter (max.
+3,000 characters), a tabular CV and up to three representative work samples.
+Writers should include at least one (published or unpublished) theatre review.

 The deadline for applications is 1 February 2017.